Python Control Flow (if-else, switch) Practice Questions

 This code demonstrates a tricky combination of logical operators with nested conditions to determine discount eligibility:

-loyal = False, so first part oforis False. - Step 2: Evaluate parentheses:
+Step 1:loyal = False, so first part of or is False.

-purchase > 1000 and membership→ 1200 > 1000 and True → True - Step 3: Combine with
+Step 2: Evaluate parentheses: purchase > 1000 and membership → 1200 > 1000 and True → True

-or: False or True → True - Step 4:
+Step 3: Combine with or: False or True → True

 Why other options are incorrect:

-andandorwithout parentheses → condition fails for some valid scenarios. - Option 3: Membership is False → inner
+Option 2: Uses and and or without parentheses → condition fails for some valid scenarios.

-andevaluates to False → no discount. - Option 1: Parentheses misplace precedence → some loyal customers without active membership would fail incorrectly.
+Option 1: Parentheses misplace precedence → some loyal customers without active membership would fail incorrectly.

 Key takeaway: Always use parentheses to clearly define precedence in complex logical conditions combining and and or.

-Which snippet prints "Valid Access" only if a user is either an admin, or a manager with clearance level above 5?
+Which snippet prints "Valid Access"only if a user is either an admin, or a manager with clearance level above 5?

 This question tests understanding of logical operator precedence in combined conditions:

-is_manager and clearance > 5→ True and 6 > 5 → True - Step 3: Combine with
+Step 2: Evaluate parentheses: is_manager and clearance > 5 → True and 6 > 5 → True

-or: False or True → True - Step 4:
+Step 3: Combine with or: False or True → True

 Why other options are incorrect:

-- Option 2: Logical expression incorrectly combines
+Option 2: Logical expression incorrectly combines and and or → fails in some valid scenarios.

-andandor→ fails in some valid scenarios. - Option 3: Clearance = 4 → inner
+Option 3: Clearance = 4 → inner and evaluates to False → no access.

-andevaluates to False → no access. - Option 4: Parentheses change precedence → would incorrectly require clearance > 5 for admins too.
+Option 4: Parentheses change precedence → would incorrectly require clearance > 5 for admins too.

 Key takeaway: Parentheses are crucial to ensure correct evaluation order when combining and and or in access control logic.